The policy below is laid out in this page to comply with regulations. However, a document for download can be found below.

 Important note for parents

-It is important that parents understand that our behavior policy covers compliance with all of the school rules at Northern Saints including:
+It is important that parents understand that our behaviour policy covers compliance with all of the school rules at Northern Saints including:

 This means that the rewards and sanctions used will be applied consistently across each of those areas because breaches of those policies are considered breaches in discipline.